Trump Impeachment Still On The Table, Suggests Democrat John Lewis

 Lewis also warned that Barr could try and withhold the information from the American public.
 The attorney general “might just try to do what he needs to do to protect the president and the people who placed him in this position,” he said.

-Much like Lewis, journalist Sarah Kendzior cautioned the Democrats against putting their faith in William Barr, arguing that Trump’s AG should not be trusted, as per reporting from Raw Story.
+Much like Lewis, journalist Sarah Kendzior cautioned Democrats against putting their faith in William Barr, arguing that Trump’s AG should not be trusted, as per reporting from Raw Story.